 We all know the importance of being fit in the lineup.
 There’s nothing worse than missing waves due to a lack of strength in the arms.
 Struggling to make it out in bigger surf (especially when it’s good) is frustrating.
-And getting caught inside due to a lack of paddle power is guaranteed to ruin a potentially good surf.
+And getting caught inside because of poor paddle power is guaranteed to ruin a potentially good surf.

 If you’re fortunate enough to surf everyday, then maintaining peak fitness is easy.
-But for those who have to endure spells away from the ocean, or those new to the sport, it can be harder to stay in shape – especially as you’ll want to make the most of being in the waves and not waste valuable water time reacquainting yourself with your shoulder muscles.
+But for those who have to endure spells away from the ocean, or those new to the sport, it can be harder to stay in shape.

 Try some of these exercises to ensure that you stay properly surf fit while away from the water.